MicrosoftDocs/windows-dev-docs/uwp/packaging/app-capability-declarations.md

 ---
 title: App capability declarations
-description: Capabilities must be declared in your Windows app's package manifest to access certain API or resources like pictures, music, or devices like the camera or the microphone. ms.date: 12/16/2022 ms.topic: article
+description: To access certain APIs or resources (such as pictures or music), or devices (such as the camera or the microphone), you must declare app capabilities in your Windows app's package manifest. ms.date: 08/18/2023 ms.topic: article
-keywords: windows 10, uwp
+keywords: windows 11, windows 10, uwp
 ms.localizationpriority: medium
 ms.custom: 19H1
 ms.assetid: 25B18BA5-E584-4537-9F19-BB2C8C52DFE1